emiliaajax/emoji-provider/README.md

 # emoji-provider
 Adds a simple way of generating emojis.
-Currently supports emojis up to Unicode Version 15.
+Currently supports emojis up to **Unicode Version 15**.

 A zero-dependency library.